BUILDS-/builds-workshops/react-app/README.md

 ```

 ### Components
-Components let you divide the UI into smaller, reusuable pieces.
+Components let you divide the UI into smaller, reusable pieces.
 They are like Javascript functions, where they accept any inputs (props) and return React elements.
 ```
 import React from 'react';